-- Shows a willingness to receive and accept feedback and/or supervision, and to use the feedback to enhance professional development. - Takes an active role in the learning process. - Demonstrates a realistic and accurate self-awareness of their own strengths, limitations, values, and performance.

-Interpersonal Relationship Skills Standard: Interactions with peers, client systems, faculty, staff, advisors, supervisors, agency personnel, and field instructors reflect integrity, honesty, and cooperation, as well as a clear understanding of professional roles and appropriate boundaries.

-- Relates interpersonally in a manner that is respectful, affirming of human rights, collaborative, valuing of diversity, and characterized by maturity. - Demonstrates interpersonal skills that would indicate an ability to form and sustain effective helping relationships. - Uses proper channels for conflict resolution. - Maintains appropriate boundaries in all relevant relationships and arenas. - Demonstrates appropriate use of self in professional roles and responsibilities.

-Responsibility and Professional Readiness Standard: Responsibility and professional readiness are demonstrated over the course of the program of study through self-directed and accountable behavior, and adherence to professional, program, and university codes of conduct.

-- ➤ Demonstrates responsible and self-directed behavior in adherence to the plan of study and the proper sequencing of courses for program completion. - Demonstrates responsible and accountable behavior by observing advisement deadlines, keeping appointments or canceling appointments if unable to keep them, attending class regularly and on time, and observing assignment due dates. - Demonstrates ability to adhere to agency protocols and policies, dress codes, and documentation requirements. - Demonstrates behaviors on campus, in the classroom, in the field placement, in the community, and with peers that are in compliance with program policies, institutional policies, and professional ethical standards. - Refrains from illegal drug use and demonstrates behavior that is consistent with NAU's Alcohol and Drug policies as outlined in the NAU Student Handbook.Passes drug screens, as may be required by the program or field placement agency. - Qualifies for a Fingerprint clearance card. - Communicates in advance to all affected parties whenever there is an interruption of planned attendance or task completion, tardiness, or late submission of assignments and identifies appropriate alternatives when a change in plans is necessary.
+Shows a willingness to receive and accept feedback and/or supervision, and to use the feedback to enhance professional development.
+Takes an active role in the learning process.
+Demonstrates a realistic and accurate self-awareness of their own strengths, limitations, values, and performance. adviso ersonal Relationship Skills Standard: Interactions with peers, client systems, faculty, staff, ers, supervisors, agency personnel, and field instructors reflect integrity, honesty, and ration, as well as a clear understanding of professional roles and appropriate boundaries.
+Essent ial Student Behavior: Relates interpersonally in a manner that is respectful, affirming of human rights, collaborative, valuing of diversity, and characterized by maturity.
+Demonstrates interpersonal skills that would indicate an ability to form and sustain effective helping relationships.
+Uses proper channels for conflict resolution.
+Maintains appropriate boundaries in all relevant relationships and arenas.
+Demonstrates appropriate use of self in professional roles and responsibilities. are dei behavi nsibility and Professional Readiness Standard: Responsibility and professional readiness monstrated over the course of the program of study through self-directed and accountable for, and adherence to professional, program, and university codes of conduct.
+Essent ial Student Behavior: Demonstrates responsible and self-directed behavior in adherence to the plan of study and the proper sequencing of courses for program completion.
+Demonstrates responsible and accountable behavior by observing advisement deadlines, keeping appointments or canceling appointments if unable to keep them, attending class regularly and on time, and observing assignment due dates.
+Demonstrates ability to adhere to agency protocols and policies, dress codes, and documentation requirements.
+Demonstrates behaviors on campus, in the classroom, in the field placement, in the community, and with peers that are in compliance with program policies, institutional policies, and professional ethical standards.
+Refrains from illegal drug use and demonstrates behavior that is consistent with NAU's Alcohol and Drug policies as outlined in the NAU Student Handbook.
+Passes drug screens, as may be required by the program or field placement agency.
+Qualifies for a Fingerprint clearance card.
+Communicates in advance to all affected parties whenever there is an interruption of planned attendance or task completion, tardiness, or late submission of assignments and identifies appropriate alternatives when a change in plans is necessary.